Best Lightweight Rain Jackets of 2025

 What we didn't like: not as waterproof or breathable as other jackets

-The men's and women's Black Diamond Stormline Stretch is our winner for Most Comfortable Rain Jacket.
-Rain jackets can often feel plastic-y or claustrophobic.
-That's not the case with the Stormline Stretch.
-It strikes a great balance — between price, weight, stretchiness, and features.
-It balances frontcountry and backcountry usefulness.
+The Fineline balances frontcountry and backcountry usefulness.
 It has all of the features most-often sought after in a rain jacket — including armpit zips, fully-lined hand pockets, and the ability to pack down into a pocket.
 If you value comfort and stretchiness in a rain jacket, it’s pretty ideal.

-Our testers love the Stormline Stretch for its comfort.
 Readers write in to tell us how much they have enjoyed it over the years that we've recommended it as a winner.
-It was our previous overall winner, but given the value of the newer 3-layer more-waterproof Patagonia Torrentshell, we think it's a better choice for most folks who are ok living without the additional stretch of this Black Diamond jacket.
+It was our previous overall winner for many years and we still think it a great option.

 In our testing, we found the Black Diamond Stormline Stretch to be a packable jacket that is lightweight (11.3 oz for the heavier men’s), stretchy, comfortable, and has an adjustable hood that fits a bike or climbing helmet.
 Plus, it features the all-important pit zips for ventilation and pockets for hand warmth.

-Black Diamond Stormline Stretch
+Black Diamond Fineline Stretch

 The hood fits a bike or climbing helmet, and the sleeves offer a full range of motion for ease of climbing, bike commuting, or holding heavy grocery bags.
 Plus, the proprietary BD.Dry fabric has some stretch to it, giving an already roomy jacket a little more give.
 And we gotta say, it looks sleek too — yet another reason it landed as our winner.
 Seriously, a nod to the fashion conscious.

-The Stormline Stretch is good not only for a downpour but for wind as well — and it’s soft and comfortable to boot.
+The Fineline Stretch is good not only for a downpour but for wind as well — and it’s soft and comfortable to boot.
 Its versatility in a number of conditions — rain, wind, and hanging out — makes it a smart choice if you only own one rain jacket.

 Best for: running, high-output aerobic activities in the rain